 At Govans Presbyterian we believe our primary mission work is done through the daily lives of our members out in the world.
 The way each member lives, treats others and cares for the earth will affect the greatest change.
 Beyond the way we live our individual lives we also work together as a congregation to build relationships with people from many walks of life.
 Sometimes we do this through efforts right here at Govans and sometimes we do this by supporting the work of organizations doing great work with specific groups of people.

-It’s a free community meal currently offered Sunday evenings at Govans from 3-6pm.
-During the pandemic we are doing take-out meals only.
+It’s a free community meal currently offered Sunday evenings at Govans from 3:30-4:30 pm.
+Currently we are doing take-out meals only.
 All are welcome to come for a meal or to volunteer or both.
-Guests are encouraged to volunteer and volunteers are encouraged to eat
+Guests are encouraged to volunteer and volunteers are encouraged to eat.

 CARES Food Pantry

-Every Sunday worship participants are invited to give food and financial donations for our local food pantry.
+Every Sunday worship participants are invited to give food and financial donations to CARES, our local food pantry.